Automation and Processes

 There is no fixed formula for how to do it.

-As a general rule, the annual inflation rate and net consumer price index are a good place to start.
-As a minimum, you do not want to lose money by failing to keep up with the index.
+As a general rule, the annual inflation rate and net consumer price index are good places to start.
+You do not want to lose money by failing to keep up with the index.

 In addition, it depends on when you last adjusted your prices and whether your relationship with your client will survive a drastic price increase.
 If you are looking at a big jump in prices that will challenge your existing contracts, it is best to adopt a strategy that spreads the increase over two to three years.